What is the mandate and jurisdiction of the Specialist Chambers? Will it be in a position to put to trial all potential war crimes from 1998-2000?

 The RPE must be consistent with the Law on Specialist Chambers and Specialist Prosecutor’s Office and must reflect the highest standards of international human rights law with a view to ensuring a fair and expeditious trial.

-Kosovo Specialist Chambers strives to employ most qualified professionals for all positions.
+Kosovo Specialist Chambers strives to employ the most qualified professionals for all positions.
 In accordance with the 2014 Exchange of Letters between the EU High Representative and the Kosovo President and the Law on its ratification, the Specialist Chambers are to be staffed with and operated by international staff only, including independent international judges.
-The citizens of EU Member States or contributing third states are eligible to apply for positions at the Kosovo Specialist Chambers and Specialist Prosecutor’s Office, whether as seconded or contracted staff.
-More detailed explanations on the employment regime, conditions of service and other employment-related questions can be found at this website.
+The citizens of EU Member States or contributing third states are eligible to apply for positions at the Kosovo Specialist Chambers and Specialist Prosecutor’s Office, either as seconded or contracted staff.
+More detailed explanations on the employment regime, conditions of service and other employment-related questions can be found on this website.

 In Albanian the name is: Dhomat e Specializuara dhe Zyra e Prokurorit të Specializuar.